 Since newer homes tend to be built on smaller lots, a plunge pool is a space-saving option.
 These pools can be enhanced with upgraded materials and water features like fountains and waterfalls.

 Popular in France and Europe

 Not surprisingly, plunge pools are popular in France, where many fashion trends and innovations originate.
-The French like this type of swimming pool--known as a piscine--because:
+The French like this type of swimming pool—known as a piscine—because:

-- They are economical--smaller and more shallow means it will cost less
+- They are economical—smaller and more shallow means it will cost less

 - Plunge pools can fit in small gardens, patios, or other limited outdoor spaces